whats2000/Algorithm/README.md

     ```bash
     # Clone the repository
     git clone https://github.com/whats2000/Algorithm.git

+    # Change into the project directory
+    cd Algorithm
     ```

 2. This project uses `uv` for dependency management.
 To set up the environment: